Skip to content ↓

 more photos

-New improved swimming pool complex built in 2006.
-The Board agreed to replace the 25m 4-lane pool adding a small toddler section so creating a modern sports complex with a dance studio, seminar room and spectator/parent room with food catering plus changing facilities that could be used by athletes competing indoors and outdoors.
+The Board agreed to replace the 25-metre 4-lane pool, adding a small toddler section so creating a modern sports complex with a dance studio, seminar room and spectator/parent room with food catering plus changing facilities that could be used by athletes competing indoors and outdoors.
 It was opened by Chair of Governors, Peter Hill, who had led the rebuilding initiative, together with a Director of the Amateur Swimming Association (now Swim England).
-It provides superb swimming facilities for RSW pupils and the local community who make 1400 visits per week (2022) to what is the largest Learn to Swim programme in the country.
+It provides superb swimming facilities for RSW pupils and the local community who make over 1400 visits per week (2024) to what is the largest Learn to Swim programme in the country.
 This was the start of RWS Enterprises Ltd, which now contributes significantly to the school’s finances.
-The RWS Swimming Club, made up of Elite Squad National Development Squad and Academy swimmers, train in the pool.
-To date (2023) the RWSSC has developed many swimmers at international level (including para-athletes) and 3 swimmers (Alice Dearing, Tully Kearney (para-Olympics) and Matt Richards) took part in the Tokyo 2020 Olympics with the latter two gaining gold medals.
-Royal Wolverhampton School Swimming Club link is https://rwssc.co.uk